kvalle/writings/original-lisp.md

 ## Completing the language

 Alle these functions are all nice and well, but one thing is still lacking.
-One of the central concepts in Lisp that code is data, and vice versa.
+One of the central concepts in Lisp is that *code is data*, and vice versa.
 We already have `quote` which enables us to convert code into lists, but we still need some way to evaluate lists as if they were Lisp code again.

 Our Lisp cannot do this yet.
-But we actually have enough pieces to implement it within the Lisp itself!
+But, fortunately, we have enough pieces to be able to implement it within the Lisp itself!

 Before we go on, lets just define a few shorthand notations for working with combinations of `car` and `cdr`.
-These will help keep the code a bit more readable.
+These will help keep the code a bit more concise and readable as we move on.

 ```common-lisp
 (defun caar (lst) (car (car lst)))